 The next step is all about the veggies in the form of fresh raw veggie juices and soups.
 You want to get at least four to five servings of vegetables each day.

-Great veggies to use include Brussel sprouts, kale, cauliflower, cabbage and carrots.
+Great veggies to use include Brussel sprouts, broccoli, kale, cauliflower, cabbage and carrots.

 Just make sure to choose organic vegetables to avoid those dreaded toxins.